bparanj/crystal/programming/iac/docs/basics/system-image.md

 ### Packer's Role in Creating System Images:

-Packer takes a configuration file (template) that describes the desired state of the system image, including the base OS, configuration scripts, and provisioning tools (such as shell scripts, Ansible, Chef, or Puppet).
+Packer takes a configuration file (template) that describes the desired state of the system image,  the base OS, configuration scripts, and provisioning tools (such as shell scripts, Ansible, Chef, or Puppet).
 Packer then automates the process of creating this image by:

 1. **Launching a Temporary Instance**: Packer starts a temporary instance (or VM) based on the specified base OS in the configuration.
 2. **Provisioning**: Packer executes the defined provisioning steps on this instance, such as installing software or applying configurations.